RIM surprises with cash boost and resilient sales; shares surge

-TORONTO, Sept 27 Research In Motion Ltd RIM.TO reported a narrower-than-expected loss on Thursday and the struggling BlackBerry maker bolstered its cash reserves, sparking optimism ahead of the launch of its make-or-break line of next-generation smartphones.
+TORONTO Research In Motion Ltd reported a narrower-than-expected loss on Thursday and the struggling BlackBerry maker bolstered its cash reserves, sparking optimism ahead of the launch of its make-or-break line of next-generation smartphones.

-Shares of the RIM surged more than 21 percent in after-hours trade on indications the company will have sufficient cash to push ahead with a robust marketing campaign for its revamped BlackBerry 10 devices, due out in early 2013.
+Shares of RIM surged 20 percent in after-hours trade on indications the company will have plenty of cash to ramp up production of its new BlackBerry 10 devices and mount a robust marketing campaign for the revamped line, due in early 2013.

 It was the biggest jump for the stock since a 50 percent surge in December 2003, underlining the importance of the BB10 launch.
-The company, which has fallen far behind its rivals in the smartphone market it once dominated, has staked its future on the line, featuring a completely redesigned operating system.
+The company, which has fallen far behind its rivals in a smartphone market it once dominated, has staked its future on the BB10 and its completely redesigned operating system.

-RIM's second fiscal quarter brought shareholders additional glimmers of hope, after a series of dreadful quarterly reports.
-It not only generated more revenue than Wall Street forecast but it topped expectations on the number of devices shipped in the period, which ended Sept.
-1.
+RIM's second fiscal quarter brought shareholders additional glimmers of hope, a break from a succession of dreadful quarterly reports.
+The company not only generated more revenue than Wall Street had forecast but it topped expectations on the number of devices shipped in the period, which ended on September 1.

 "It's very impressive," said Jefferies & Co analyst Peter Misek.
 "I didn't expect they could execute on the business given the models they have in the market, but they obviously did really well in emerging markets."

-A one-time smartphone pioneer, RIM has failed to keep pace with rivals such as Apple (AAPL.O) and Samsung Electronics Co (005930.KS), and its share price has tumbled about 70 percent over the past year as its market share shriveled.
+A one-time smartphone pioneer, RIM has failed to keep pace with rivals such as Apple Inc and Samsung Electronics Co, and its stock price has tumbled about 70 percent over the past year while its market share shriveled.

-But the latest quarter showed that RIM is still able to lure buyers for its lower-end devices in the more price-conscious emerging markets.
-That has helped make up for ground the BlackBerry has lost to cutting-edge devices such as Apple's iPhone and Samsung's Galaxy S III in North America and Europe.
+But the latest quarter showed that RIM is still able to lure buyers for its lower-end smartphones in the more price-conscious emerging markets.
+And that has helped make up for ground the BlackBerry has lost to cutting-edge devices such as Apple's iPhone and Samsung's Galaxy S III in North America and Europe.

 "RIM and its products, however obsolescent, are still relevant in the parts of the planet where most people live," said CCS Insight analyst John Jackson.
 "The bad news is that these results have little or no bearing on what remains true, and that is, RIM still needs to execute on BB10."